Team Services (Inheritance)

 - Customize a process

-- Enable or disable a process for use when creating a team project
+- Enable or disable a process

 - Set a process as the default when creating a team project